orthoseg/orthoseg/docs/user_guide.rst

 The configuration for the image layers is located in `{projects_dir}/imagelayers.ini`.

-Layers can be a local file, a WMS server, WMTS server or an XYZ server.
+Layers can be accessed from a WMS server, a WMTS server or via a file (= a `GDAL raster dataset <https://gdal.org/en/stable/drivers/raster>`_).
 The basic structure of this configuration file is as follows: every section in the .ini file (eg. `[BEFL-2019]`) contains the configuration of one `image layer`.
 In later steps of this tutorial you well need to use the "image layer names" (for these examples `BEFL-2019` and `BEFL-2020`), they are referred to with `{image_layer_name}`::